ARTICLE 1: NAME

 6. Provided there is not a conflict with the Society By-Laws, Robert’s Rules of Order will govern.

 7. The Chair of the Chapter Executive shall preside at meetings.
-In his absence, the Vice-Chair shall assume the chair.
+In their absence, the Vice-Chair shall assume the chair.

 8. At any meeting, member(s) or Committee members may move and second a motion or prepare a resolution to cover the intent, and the motion or the resolution shall be referred to the Resolution by the By-Law Committee for further study and be reported back to the member(s) or committee by the Chapter Executive.